-Adults in the workforce occasionally take a mental health day as a way to avoid burnout and dedicate time to self-care.
-But new legislation promotes the idea of teens taking a mental health day from school.
-The law comes in response to research teen anxiety, depression, and suicide rates are higher than ever before.
+Adults in the workforce occasionally take a mental health day as a way to prevent burnout and dedicate time to self-care.
+However, new legislation promotes the idea of teens taking a mental health day from school as a response to research indicating that teen anxiety, depression, and suicide rates are higher than ever before.

 Championed by four teenage activists, the Oregon provision excuses student absences for mental or behavioral health reasons.
-And it’s no coincidence that it was passed in a state where the suicide rate is 33 percent higher than the national average.
-As the teen mental health crisis reaches epidemic proportions across the country, this could be the start of a national trend.
+It’s no coincidence this law was passed in a state where the suicide rate is 33% higher than the national average.
+As the teen mental health crisis reaches epidemic proportions across the country, this could be the start of a national trend towards reducing the sigma around mental illness.

 What Is a Mental Health Day?

 Taking a mental health day from school is a chance for teens to reset their nervous system and get out of fight-or-flight mode.
-It’s a break from the everyday stress of tests, deadlines, and social pressures.
-Plus, it provides time for rest, reflection, and recharging.
+It’s a break from the everyday stress of tests, deadlines, and social pressures, and allows students to practice stress relief exercises, rest, reflect, and recharge.

 “[Mental health days] are about recognizing that this is a real need.
 Kids suffer, families suffer, and the only way we can do better is by more universal recognition that these things are very normal and common, but we sweep them under the rug.”